Joykinuthia/README-Template.md/README.md

 # Project Title
+Ramen Rating App

 Simple overview of use/purpose.

 ## Description

 An in-depth paragraph about your project and overview of use.
+This is a restaurant rating app whereby you enter the data on the form which when posted enters into the database as a way of rating the restaurant

 ## Getting Started

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
+* Describe any prerequisites, libraries, OS version, etc., needed before installing the program.
 * ex.
 Windows 10

+used the json server
 ### Installing

 * How/where to download your program
 * Any modifications needed to be made to files/folders

+* Download the system from GitHub, run the code locally on your vs code by installing the json server
+*
 ### Executing program

 * How to run the program